Fed's Powell: Russia's war on Ukraine will worsen inflation

 Job openings are near a record high, Powell added, and Americans are quitting their jobs at a record pace, usually for better, higher-paying positions.

 “This is a great labor market for workers, particularly for workers” among those in the lowest one-quarter of incomes, he said.
-For these workers, pay gains over the past two years have slightly exceeded price increases.
+For these workers, pay gains over the past two years have slightly exceeded price increases, according to research by the Federal Reserve Bank of Dallas.

 On Wednesday, Powell had said that he would propose a quarter-point rate hike at the Fed's next meeting in two weeks, which would be the first rate increase since 2018.
 The Fed chair repeated Thursday that if inflation didn't decline this year as he expects, he is open to bigger hikes at some later central bank meeting this year.